Museum Collections of the United States

 Cincinnati Art Museum

-A small collection of several paintings and sculptures.
+A small collection of several paintings and sculpture.
 Cincinnati, Ohio.

 The Cleveland Museum of Art

-A small collection of 8 tangkas and over 20 bronze sculptures and ritual objects.
+A small collection of 8 tangkas and over 20 sculpture and ritual objects.
 Cleveland, Ohio.

 Dayton Art Institute

-A small collection of paintings, sculptures and ritual objects.
+A small collection of paintings, sculpture and ritual objects.
 Dayton, Ohio.

 Toledo Museum of Art

-A small collection of 6 paintings and several sculptures.
+A small collection of 6 paintings and several sculpture.
 Toledo, Ohio.

 Pennsylvania